 |Tuesday||8:30 a.m. – 6 p.m.|

 |Friday||8:30 a.m. – 4:30 p.m.|

-Students can review up to date Financial Aid information online with your My HCC Online Services: www.hcc.edu/myhcc.
-Students can log in to review the status of their application, download missing requirements, check on their Satisfactory Academic Progress standing, and much more.
+Students can review up-to-date financial aid information online.
+Log in to review the status of your application, download missing requirements, check on your Satisfactory Academic Progress standing, and more.

 Intersession is considered part of the spring 2017 semester for financial aid.
-The number of credits you take during the intersession is combined with the number of credits you take during the traditional spring semester to determine your spring 2017 financial aid award.
+The number of credits you take during Intersession is combined with the number of credits you take during the traditional spring semester to determine your spring 2017 financial aid award.